eljef/dotfiles/Windows/README.md

 ## Installers

+* Installers must be run first.
-* Installers must be run first
+* Installers must be run as administrator.
 * To run the installers:
   * `Set-ExecutionPolicy RemoteSigned`
     * This requires remote scripts to be signed, but local ones to run without